-While they are unlikely to be using the area currently, it is acknowledged that their flight paths may change over time.
+While they have not been found in the area to date, it is acknowledged that their flight paths may change over time.
 As a result, pre-clearance surveys for bats would be undertaken as a precautionary management measure where any vegetation removal involves large trees, including pines.